Microsoft Surface Laptop Studio review

 Microsoft Surface Laptop Studio review: Display

 The Studio's 14.4-inch display has its own standout feature: a 120Hz refresh rate.
-Typically found only on gaming laptops, this upgrade makes animations appear smoother when compared to a standard 60Hz panel.
+Found only on gaming laptops until recently, this upgrade makes animations appear smoother when compared to a standard 60Hz panel.
 You can expect to find higher refresh rate panels on non-gaming laptops going into 2022 but it's nice to see Microsoft lead the way.

 One more note on this matter — Windows 11 supports variable refresh rates, meaning the screen will switch from 60Hz to 120Hz depending on what is being displayed to provide the best viewing experience without sacrificing endurance.
 The feature, however, is not available at the time of testing.